sane-epjitsu(5) SANE Scanner Access Now Easy sane-epjitsu(5)

 "usb 0x04c5 0x10c7" (or other vendor/product ids)

-Requests backend to search all usb busses in the system for a
+Requests backend to search all usb buses in the system for a de-

-device which uses that vendor and product id.
-The device will
+vice which uses that vendor and product id.
+The device will then

 "usb /dev/usb/scanner0" (or other device file)

 Some systems use a kernel driver to access usb scanners.
 This